beacloudgenius/wordpress-oauth-server/README.md

 ## Installation

-1. Upload `wordpress-oauth` to the `/wp-content/plugins/` directory or use the built-in plugin install system
+1. Upload `oauth2-provider` to the `/wp-content/plugins/` directory or use the built-in plugin install system
 1. Activate the plugin through the `Plugins` menu in WordPress
 1. Click `Settings` and then `Permalinks`.
 Then simply click `Save Changes` to flush the rewrite rules.
 1. You're Ready to Rock